Suprapubic Simple Prostatectomy

 - Two-layer closure of the cystotomy

-- Irrigation of the wound cavity
+- Irrigate the wound cavity

-- Insert a wound drainage (e.g. closed gravity system)
+- Insert a wound drainage (e.g., closed gravity system)

-- Separate closure of fascia, subcutis and cutis
+- Separate closure of fascia, subcutis, and cutis

 Postoperative Management after Suprapubic Prostatectomy

-- First day: reduce or stop the continuous irrigation, patient ambulation.
+- First day: reduce or stop the continuous irrigation.
+Patient ambulation.

 Complications of Suprapubic Prostatectomy